In England’s darkest hour of the 1300’s, a Doctor makes a deal with Death Himself

 Budget: Notable.
 There are several time jumps (from 1350 to 2011 and a few in between).
 It also has multiple settings.
 However, there are only a few characters (Doctor Blackburn and Death most prominently) which lessens the budget a smidge.
 There are, of course, some effects that will be necessary to bring this tale to life on screen.
 That said, a clever director with a set, access to some costumes and some loyal actors could likely make this work for less.
 Anyway, what are you doing reading this?
 Contact Marnie and get this thing made!

-About the reviewer: Mitch Smith is an award winning screenwriter whose website (http://mitchsmithscripts.wix.com/scripts offers notes, script editing and phone consultations.
-You can also reach him at Mitch.SmithScripts@gmail.com and follow Mitch at https://twitter.com/MitchScripts.
+About the reviewer: Mitch Smith is an award winning screenwriter who offers notes, script editing and phone consultations.
+Follow him on twitter @MitchScripts, or email him at Mitch.SmithScripts (a) gmail.